The Woody Johnson Free Press

 New Songs to be Recorded

 Woody Johnson is now back to Ottawa researching early Canadian children's songs as well as collecting more poetry from the 19th century, to be recorded on a new CD.
-“I have already written music for several more poems from that era and have several more ready to go,” says Johnson, “I will be using the facilities at Constant Sound Studio in Constance Bay, Ontario.”
+“I have already written music for several more poems from that era and have several more ready to record at Constant Sound Studio in Constance Bay, Ontario.”

-Encouraged by the response from the folkroots community and the airplay he is receiving on campus radio stations throughout the country, he hopes to have a complete CD ready by spring, 2010.
+Encouraged by the response from the folkroots community and the airplay he is receiving on campus radio stations throughout the country, he hopes to have another complete CD ready by spring, 2011.

 “I have a collection of children's nonsense rhymes, skipping songs, clapping games - some from Canada and some from the United States.
-I'm planning a complete CD in this genre and my projected release date is the summer of 2010.”
+I'm planning a complete CD in this genre.”

 Music For 19th Century Black Poetry